Estimate Time4 min

 • One key to maximizing your HSA is contributing early and often.

 If you're covered by an HSA-eligible health plan (a high-deductible health plan), you can open and contribute to an HSA.
-Even if you're still on your parents' health insurance (but not claimed as a dependent on someone else's tax return) you may be eligible to open an HSA yourself.
-In an HSA, you can contribute pre-tax dollars from your paycheck automatically, and your employer might even match those contributions, tax-free.
-Then you can invest your contributions without paying federal income taxes on any growth.
-The money you take out now won't get taxed either, as long as it goes toward qualified medical expenses, such as doctor visits and prescriptions, if certain conditions are met.1
+Even if you're still on your parents' health insurance (but not claimed as a dependent on someone else's tax return) you may be eligible to open an HSA.
+In an HSA, you can contribute pre-tax dollars from your paycheck automatically, and your employer might match those contributions, tax-free.
+Then, you can invest contributions without paying federal income taxes on any growth.
+The money you take out won't get taxed either, as long as it goes toward qualified medical expenses where conditions are met, for example, doctor visits and prescriptions.1

 What does this have to do with retirement?
 Starting at age 65, there's no penalty to use HSA money for nonmedical expenses.
 You will have to pay income tax though, similar to pre-tax withdrawals from your 401(k).
 An HSA is another way to save if you've maximized your 401(k) or IRA savings.